LucaBadolato/Replication-Code---Stratified-Pathways-to-Italy-s-Latest-Late-Transition-to-Adulthood/README.md

 **Title**: Stratified Pathways to Italy’s “Latest-Late” Transition to Adulthood

-**Authors**: Badolato Luca (badolato.3@osu.edu), Department of Sociology and Institue for Population Research, The Ohio State University
+**Author**: Badolato Luca (badolato.3@osu.edu), Department of Sociology and Institue for Population Research, The Ohio State University

 **Journal:** Advances in Life Course Research